What is an Autocross?

 At most events we don’t take a lunch break.
 There may, or may not, be any nearby restaurants or convenience stores.
 So bring everything you think you will need for the entire day.
 Bring more than enough water to get you through the day.
 Bring more than you think you will need, and drink plenty.
 It is better for your body, and if you get dehydrated you will not be able to concentrate on your driving as well.
 Also be sure to bring food and snacks for the day.
 Sunscreen is important, too.
 Even if it is cloudy all day, you can still sunburn.
 If you have rain gear, bring that, too.
 It doesn’t matter if there is rain in the forecast or not – we live in New England!

-You will be assigned a car number at the event.
+You will pick a car number when you register for an event.
+That number must be displayed on your car while you are running.
 The most common method for displaying them is with painter’s tape on the side of the car.
-A better method is to bring two blank sheets of paper and a marker, write your number on them once it’s assigned, and tape the paper on either side of your car.
-Regular autocrossers will often use magnetic numbers, but the only requirement is that your numbers are legible on both sides of the car.
+Regular autocrossers will often use magnetic numbers, but the only requirement is that your numbers are at least 8″ tall and are legible on both sides of the car.

 Ready to go!
 You will also need to choose what class you will be running in.
 Classes are based on what car you are driving, and what modifications you have made to it.
 This means that a stock Civic will not compete directly against a turbo Civic, or a Corvette of any kind.
 CMC borrows its class structure from the SCCA, and adds a few extra classes for karts.
-To find your appropriate class, refer to the SCCA web site.
-Admittedly, classing can be a little confusing, so feel free to ask for help choosing the best class for your car.
-(You can use our forum for this!)
+More information on car classing can be found here.

 Finally, make sure you know where you are going and how to get there.
 Most of our event sites are easy to find, but after registration closes, no more entries will be accepted.
 Don’t miss out because you got lost.
 And, of course, be sure to bring your entry fee.